alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 You must add a `product` label to your alerting rule under `labels` so if the alert is triggered, Prometheus will alert the correct team.

 You may have to iterate your alerting rules to make them more useful for your team.
-For example you may get alerts that do not require any action as the threshold is too low.
+For example, you may get alerts that do not require any action as the threshold is too low (false positives).

 For more information about creating alerts, see the [prometheus-aws-configuration-beta README][13] for an explanation of each field's meaning and an example alert you can customise.